-A randomized group of British citizens who had failed to pay their taxes were given letters suggesting they pay.
-These letters reminded them of the fact that their neighbors had paid, or what the taxes would be used for.
-Another group received reminders without any social pressure.
+The Behavioural Insights Team (BIT) of the UK government conducted a test on a randomised group of British citizens who had failed to pay their taxes.
+One group was given a standatd letter suggesting they pay without any social pressures.
+Another group was given letters reminding them of the fact that their neighbors had paid, or what the taxes would be used for.
 Of the social pressure reminder group, 83% paid their debts, as opposed to 67.5% of the control group.
-This would result in an estimated 30 million euros of extra revenue if applied nationally.
+That difference would result in an estimated £30 million of extra revenue if applied nationally.

 Other Applications: Law Abiding Behavior